yasinuslu/interactive-canvas/README.md

   _.each(frame.calls, function (call) {
     // currently this ctx has methods but we'll change that to only store non-function fields _.extend(realContext, call.ctx);

-    realContext[call.name].apply(realContext, call.args);
+    // call given method on realContext with given arguments realContext[call.name].apply(realContext, call.args);
   });
 };